cdap-guides/cdap-etl-guide/RealtimeKafkaToHBase/README.rst

 Real-time Kafka to HBase Application Configuration
 ==================================================

-The ``cdap-etl-realtime`` system artifact can be used to create an Application that reads from a real-time Source and persists it to a Sink.
+The ``cdap-etl-realtime`` system artifact can be used to create an application that reads from a real-time Source and persists it to a Sink.
 In this example, we will read messages from Kafka in real time and use a TableSink to write the Kafka messages to HBase.

-The file `config.json <config.json>`__ contains a sample Application configuration that you can use to accomplish the above task.
-Our sample Application uses these components:
+The file `config.json <config.json>`__ contains a sample application configuration that you can use to accomplish the above task.
+Our sample application uses these components:

 - The ``cdap-etl-realtime`` system artifact, since we want to perform ETL in real time
 - Kafka source, with our custom kafka.zookeeper configuration
 - Table sink, to write the Kafka events to HBase using the Table dataset

-You can create and start the Application by using the CDAP CLI (or you can use the Cask Hydrator UI for a more visual approach).
+You can create and start the application by using the CDAP CLI (or you can use the Cask Hydrator UI for a more visual approach).

 **Notes:**

 - You need to fill in the following configurations in a file such as the `config.json
-  <config.json>`__ before creating the Application.
+  <config.json>`__ before creating the application.

 - If you want to import the ``config.json`` into the Cask Hydrator UI, you will need to modify it to include an ``artifact`` property describing the system artifact being used.